MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 > [!NOTE]
 > The `LivePresence` class doesn't support role verification.
 The `LivePresenceUser` object has a `getRoles` method, which returns the meeting roles for a given user.

-In the following example where only presenters and organizers can take control, `LiveState` is used to synchronize which user is the active presenter.
+In the following example where only presenters and organizers can take control, `LiveState` is used to synchronize which user is the active presenter:

 # [JavaScript](#tab/javascript)